Considering a Web Design Job? How to Start a New Career in Web Design

 Like we mentioned before, even if you’re currently a web designer (or you’re a graphic designer who’s naturally gravitated toward digital projects), there are plenty of ways to kick it up a notch.
 The first and most obvious approach is to pick up some web design skills.

 If you don’t know how to code yet, now’s the time.
-Learning to code isn’t hard and you can get started right away courtesy of programs like our own free bootcamp, which is both interactive and flexible (so you can tackle it after regular working hours).
+Learning to code is totally doable and you can get started right away in one of our programs, like our free coding camp, which is both interactive and flexible (so you can tackle it after regular working hours).

 But there are other directions to go as well.
-Increasingly web designers are exploring roles in UX/UI (User Experience is one of our most popular courses at Skillcrush!) or even studying up on digital marketing, including elements like SEO and social media strategy.
+Increasingly web designers are exploring roles in UX/UI (User Experience is one of our most popular courses at Skillcrush!).